cdktf/cdktf-provider-google/docs/computeGlobalAddress.python.md

 The IP Version that will be used by this address.
 The default value is 'IPV4'.
 Possible values: ["IPV4", "IPV6"].

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.37.0/docs/resources/compute_global_address#ip_version ComputeGlobalAddress#ip_version}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.38.0/docs/resources/compute_global_address#ip_version ComputeGlobalAddress#ip_version}

+---

+##### `labels`<sup>Optional</sup> <a name="labels" id="@cdktf/provider-google.computeGlobalAddress.ComputeGlobalAddress.Initializer.parameter.labels"></a>

+- *Type:* typing.Mapping[str]

+Labels to apply to this address.
+A list of key->value pairs.

+**Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
+Please refer to the field 'effective_labels' for all of the labels present on the resource.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.38.0/docs/resources/compute_global_address#labels ComputeGlobalAddress#labels}

 ---